 - and most importantly, how you can teach your SEEMINGLY hopelessly unorganized child to grow in this area.

-Visit our Resources page for a list of web sites that provide reliable information on ADD & ADHD.
+Visit our Resources page for a list of websites that provide reliable information on ADHD.

-As with dyslexia, getting educated about ADD and ADHD is critical to understanding and educating your children.
+As with dyslexia, getting educated about ADHD is critical to understanding and educating your children.